Dr Elizabeth M. Gresson is a New Zealand Barrister at Vulcan Chambers, Barristers at Law, Vulcan Lane, Auckland NZ. http://www.vulcanchambers.co.nz/

 - ATCL, Associate Diploma (Trinity College London).

-- Life Fellow of the Royal Society of Arts for Arts, Manufacturers and Commerce (UK).
+- Life Fellow Royal Society of Arts for Arts, Manufacturers, Commerce.

-New Zealand: Elizabeth was admitted to the High Court of New Zealand as a Barrister and Solicitor under the Trans-Tasman Mutual Recognition Act.
-She is employed as a lawyer in New Zealand in her married name Dr Elizabeth Gresson.
+Elizabeth was admitted to the Roll of the High Court of New Zealand at Auckland as a Barrister and Solicitor under the Trans-Tasman Mutual Recognition Act.
+She is a Barrister sole at Vulcan Chambers in Auckland CBD, Dr Elizabeth Gresson Barrister Gresson Law

 Orcid ID: https://orcid.org/0000-0001-7102-1464